understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 **Captum**

-To enable the use of wrappers around [Captum](https://captum.ai/), you need to have PyTorch already installed and can then run
+To enable the use of wrappers around [Captum](https://captum.ai/), you need to have PyTorch already installed and can then run:

 ```setup
 pip install quantus[extras]